bacontime/blog-mirror/nature/clades.md

 So let's run with the fish example.
 The following is a cladistic tree of life using common names instead of latin names.
 When a common-name describes a non-clade group, I'll play a bit fast and loose with that common name to turn it into a clade.

-> This is a blockquote with text inside
-> and now I want to cite something in the blockquote
-    <cite>Hello, from the other side, p45</cite>

 <!--Insert graphics here.
 Aside with Lupo's comment about how none of the groupings are wrong per se just useless.-->